 3. Summer Fun Money Plan

 Now, it is time to determine what activities fit into the summer fun money.
 Hence, this will be the hardest step!
-Just like adults, kids will want to spend more money than what has been allocated.
+Just like adults, kids will want to spend more money than what has been budgeted.
 THIS IS A HUGE LEARNING OPPORTUNITY!

 Take advantage and time to explain why there is only so much available for the summer fun money.
 Help them to prioritize what is more important and explain why you focus on the important things first.
-As adults, this would be focusing on the basic expenses (housing and food) over fun expenses.
+As adults, this would be focusing on the basic expenses (housing and food) over fun, discretionary expenses.
 If you have multiple kids, let each child pick at least 1-2 activities of their choice.
 They will learn to compromise with their siblings while learning a necessary skill for adulthood.

 Another thing I always focus on with my kids is how many free activities on our their list.
 This helps them understand that having fun doesn't always include spending money.
 This is the evil trick our society believes in and has led to over $90,000 in average household debt.